-Through our research on meaningful nature experiences, I’ve come across a few uncanny stories like this one.
-From anecdotal evidence, explanations people have given me for their own encounters and emerging scientific insight, I think we can look at three possible scenarios for you to choose from:
+Through research on meaningful nature experiences, I have come across a few uncanny stories like this one.
+From anecdotal evidence, explanations people have given me for their own encounters and emerging scientific insight, I think we can look at three possible scenarios to choose from:

-1. Animal sensing: It is no surprise that animals can sense far more than we humans do.
-Especially in our age of desensitization to the sensuous natural world.
-And there is growing evidence to suggest we really are still a long way from understanding what animals actually perceive and experience.
-We can’t simply project our human vision of the world upon them.
-And, for one, they are more instinctively attuned and probably aren’t as distracted as we are with ‘worldly’ matters.
-Pets have been long known to sense human ailments/illness and I’ve recently heard a few stories of domestic cats perching and purring on injured parts of the human body.
-It’s quite possible that, where a strong human-animal bond exists (as it did in this case- Emma fought hard to save Alfie’s life as newborn), the latter may sense something isn’t right.
+1. Animal sensing: It is little surprise that animals can sense far more than we humans do, especially in our technology-filled age which desensitizes from the sensuous natural world.
+And there is growing evidence to suggest we really are still a long way from understanding what animals actually perceive and experience since we cannot simply project our human vision of the world upon them.
+However, it is likely that animals are more instinctively attuned to subtleties around them since they are probably not as distracted as we are with matters inconsequential to everyday survival.
+Pets have been long known to sense human ailments/illness and I have heard anecdotes of domestic cats perching and purring on injured parts of the human body.
+It is possible that, where a strong human-animal bond exists (as it did in this case- Emma fought hard to save Alfie’s life as newborn), the latter may sense that something is not quite right.
 Whether that sensing would be knowingly demonstrated via a harsh headbutt or three is another question.

-2. Synchronicity: Alfie’s actions would definitely go into the meaningful nature experience category… synchronicity perhaps.
-The odds of such a thing happening appear – at least in Emma’s perception – to go beyond the realms of normal chance.
-Depending how far your interpretation of synchronicity goes, one could posture that an intelligent or divine life-force has perhaps intervened… driving Alfie’s instincts to display uncharacteristic behaviour which ultimately carried a message compelling Emma to act.
+2. Transcendent intervention: Alfie’s actions might be seen being a result of some form of divine intervention, since the odds of such an event happening appear – at least in Emma’s perception – to go beyond the realms of normal chance.
+Depending how far you are willing to speculate beyond conventional scientific wisdom, one could posture that an intelligent or omni-present ‘life-force’ or perhaps a non-local part of Emma’s own psyche has ‘intervened’, prompting Alfie’s instincts to display uncharacteristic behaviour which ultimately carried a message compelling Emma to act.